Useful links for homework

 Year 3 children should be learning their 2, 5, 10, 3, 4 and 8 times tables.

-Year 4 children need to know all times tables up to 12 x 12 in readiness for the times tables test they will sit in 2020.
+Year 4 children need to know all times tables up to 12 x 12.

 Homework this term will be sent home on a Tuesday and needs to be returned on the following Monday.
 Within their homework there will be English, Maths and a Topic based activity – It makes a huge different to your child’s progress if you spend time each week helping them to complete these activities.
 Please also continue to support your child this term in helping them to learn their times tables both multiplication and division facts at speed.

 We hope that parents/carers will encourage their child(ren) to complete the task and help and support when appropriate, better homework results will be achieved if you as parents are able to involve yourselves with the work and try to make the activities as enjoyable and stress free as possible.
 Class teachers are always willing to discuss ways in which parents/carers might help their children.

 We welcome feedback and comments on homework from children and parents.
 If for some reason your child is not able to do the work or is having difficulty, come and talk to us so that teachers can deal with the problem promptly.